php-webdriver/php-webdriver/README.md

 The PHP client was rewritten from scratch.
 Using the old version?
 Check out Adam Goucher's fork of it at https://github.com/Element-34/php-webdriver

+##  GETTING THE CODE

+*   git clone git@github.com:facebook/php-webdriver.git

+*   If you are using Packagist, add the dependency.

+        {
+          "require": {
+            "facebook/webdriver": "dev-master"
+          }
+        }

 ##  GETTING STARTED

 *   All you need as the server for this client is the selenium-server-standalone-#.jar file provided here:  http://code.google.com/p/selenium/downloads/list